 Isn’t it strange to put so much importance on a personality trait that has so little to do with the creation of value?

 Have you ever followed that one mate who always pretends to know where they’re going?
 Then you’re painfully aware that when someone looks like they know what they’re doing, it doesn’t guarantee they’re actually any good at it.
-Just because someone can “sell ice to an eskimo” doesn’t mean it’s a good business proposition.
+Just because someone can “sell sand in Sahara” doesn’t mean it’s a good business proposition.
 The ability to argue for an opinion or idea doesn’t automatically come with the ability to come up with good ones — or even the ability to judge if they’re any good.

 But still we keep spouting this nonsense advice, reinforcing the notion that assertive people are the only ones that should and will be listened to.
 Because of this, we overvalue the opinions and ideas of the loudest voice, without pausing to think if it’s the most suited to give one.

 This might be an issue in a lot of industries — but in design it’s a disaster.
 Designers that adapt a product for a loud user segment can ruin it for a silent majority.
 Terrible ideas can be pushed through just because someone charismatic is behind them.
 The most valuable insights might be lost because quiet individuals don’t get a chance to communicate.

 Maybe, just maybe, we should stop acting like the problem is that not all people are assertive extroverts.
 Maybe we should acknowledge the other problem — we’re all terrible at listening.
 Maybe the world would be a better place if this was the unsolicited advice being thrown left and right: